 It is notable that the E-P5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-P3 does not provide wifi capability.

 Both the E-P3 and the E-P5 have been discontinued, but can regularly be found used on ebay.
 The E-P3 was replaced by the Olympus E-P5, while the E-P5 was followed by the Olympus E-P7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P3 Manual (free pdf) or the online Olympus E-P5 Manual.
+Further information on the features and operation of the E-P3 and E-P5 can be found, respectively, in the Olympus E-P3 Manual (free pdf) or the online Olympus E-P5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-P3 or the Olympus E-P5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.